-First up: a gorgeously written guest post by Jennifer Pomo from Santa Fe, New Mexico.
+This is a guest post on personal transformation by Jennifer Pomo from Santa Fe, New Mexico.
 We were going through our phase of radical releasing around the same time, and it was such a joy for me to hear how this process has born fruit in her life over the past year.

 “Goodness this full moon is a potent one.
 Last night I drove home from dinner and dancing with friends.
 We danced in the living room until midnight, music loud enough to wake the neighbors but lucky to have the closest neighbors a few acres away.